ecalio07/enron/README.md

 ## Contact

-Feel free to contact me if you need any information on this project(Eduardo Calio): ecalio07@gmail.com
+Feel free to contact me if you need any information on this project: ecalio07@gmail.com